QuadSpinner/Gaea-Docs/Reference/Nodes/Adjustment--Transform.md

 | **Angle**        | 0 - 360         | The angle of rotation of the terrain. |
 | **Mirror Edges** | On / Off | Lorem ipsum                           |

-### Additional Info
+> [!TIP]

-If your terrain has a hard edge, try using the `Zero Borders` node before applying the Transform node.
+> If your terrain has a hard edge, try using the `Zero Borders` node before applying the Transform node.